Blk 1002, Toa Payoh Lor 8, 01-1477,

 1.2 Duration of problem:

-1.4 Previous medical and surgical procedures: Bring along the
+1.4 Previous medical and surgical procedures.
+Bring along the medical

-A physical examination is performed to find out the cause of
+2. EXAMINATION.
+A physical examination is performed to check

-or to better determine the effectiveness of treatment will be thoroughly discussed with
+determine the effectiveness of treatment will be thoroughly discussed with

 the owner prior to being performed.
+This includes:

-x-rays, blood tests, biopsies, needle aspirates and cytology,
+x-rays, blood and urine tests, biopsies, needle aspirates, cytology, bacteriology

-Details will be discussed with the owner, our and the owner's
+Details will be discussed with the owner his or her

-expectations, the potential risks of anaesthesia and surgery (an
+expectations, the potential risks of anaesthesia and surgery.
+You will